 - Absolutely not!
 Upgrading your watch to include EvoLab will have no impact on the battery consumption of your watch.

-Why didn't my run impact my Marathon Level, VO2 Max, Race Predictor, or Threshold metrics?
+Why did not my run impact my Marathon Level, VO2 Max, Race Predictor, or Threshold metrics?

-- If you completed a run that met all the criteria for EvoLab evaluation but you don't see any changes to the mentioned metrics, this simply means that your recent run fell within the previous EvoLab predictions, further reinforcing the data.
+- If you completed a run that met all the criteria for EvoLab evaluation but you do not see any changes to the mentioned metrics, this simply means that your recent run fell within the previous EvoLab predictions, further reinforcing the data.

 What historical run data is used in my EvoLab evaluation?

-- The initial requirements of EvoLab are based on the runs completed within the last 42 days or 6 weeks.
+- The initial requirements of EvoLab are based on the runs completed within the last 90 days.
 Please note that this is a "rolling" date range.
-The data added from the runs you have completed in the first week will be removed from the calculation in the 7th week.
-If it's been over 6 weeks since your first eligible running workout and you have yet to unlock EvoLab, you may notice that your progress bar decrease as runs older than 6 weeks are discarded.
+The data added from the runs you have completed in the first week will be removed from the calculation after the 90th day.
+If you do not record a run for 90 days or more, the model will be rebuilt once a new activity is recorded.

 For additional information please see our other articles regarding EvoLab: